sujanay/Mountain-Road-Bike-Classifier/README.md

 # Mountain-Road-Bike-Classifier
-This work was accomplished using **jupyter notebook** in GCP.
+This work was accomplished using **jupyter notebook** in GCP and hence it contains code in both jupyter notebook and simple python file format.
 The images of mountain bike and road bike are preprocessed using **keras** and the **CNN** model was implemented using **tensorflow**.

 ## Training the model